iamdcj/vues/README.md

 A collection of snippets and text related to my learnings of the Vue library

 ## Overview
-[Vue](https://vuejs.org/v2/guide/) is a declarative framework primarily concerned with creating component-based user interfaces.
+[Vue](https://vuejs.org/v2/guide/) is a declarative, reactive framework primarily concerned with creating component-based user interfaces.

 The creator essentially cherry-picked all of his favourite parts of popular frameworks suchs as React and Angular, and put them into the Vue framework.

 ## Core